jaywcjlove/changelog-generator/README.md

 - `tag` Tag name `v1.0.0`.
 - `version` The version number of the tag created. example: `1.0.0`
 - `branch` Branch name.
+- `gh-pages-hash` Output to the latest hash of the specified branch. example: `f5a04a0`

 ## Troubleshooting